 I have been adding my personal recipes to malak.ca since the beginning of December, 2017.

 Several years ago, I’d put together a personal cookbook, but at a certain point during its construction, somehow the main file either got corrupted, or I had several copies which I didn’t manage properly (and presumably, in this scenario, began overwriting previously entered recipes with newer versions of other versions.)
-However it all happened, I became disillusioned and lost interest on a practical level to reconstruct it all, despite a certain allure it had.
+However it all happened, I became disillusioned and lost interest on a practical level to reconstruct it all, let alone finish it, despite a certain allure it had.